FusionAuth/fusionauth-site/site/_posts/2023-08-03-announcing-fusionauth-1-47.md

 {% include _image.liquid src="/assets/img/blogs/release-1-47/panther.png" alt="Performance panther is looking at you." class="img-fluid" figure=false %}

-There were a number of performance improvements in this release.
+There were a number of performance improvements in these releases.

 Some improvements are only applicable for Enterprise clients.
 This included lowering the memory overhead when downloading and storing the IP location database.
 This IP data is used by [Advanced Threat Detection](/docs/v1/tech/advanced-threat-detection/).